dhoyle/splicedocs-jekyll/pages/OnPrem/Administrators/BackupAndRestore.md

 backup strategy that blends their needs for security, recover-ability, and space restrictions.
-Since incremental backups require a lot less space than do full backups, and allow for faster recovery of data, many customers schedule daily, incremental backups.
+Since incremental backups require a lot less space than do full backups, and allow for faster recovery of data, many customers choose to schedule frequent incremental backups.

 Splice Machine automatically detects when it is the first run of an incremental backup and performs a one-time full backup; subsequent runs